Scarsan/gantry-export-import-options/readme.txt

 === Gantry Export and Import Options ===
-Contributors: shazdeh
-Plugin Name: Gantry Export and Import Options
+Contributors: shazdeh, Updated by Peralta Design Plugin Name: Gantry Export and Import Options
 Tags: theme, gantry, gantry-theme-framework
 Requires at least: 3.3
-Tested up to: 3.3.1
+Tested up to: 3.8.1
-Stable tag: 0.2
+Stable tag: 0.3

 Export and Import options from your Gantry powered theme.
 Also supports Gantry overrides.